 You might find yourself having a hard time saying no to your partner (or even to other people for that matter).
 The times that you have said no, you have been made out to be the “bad guy”.
 Therefore you surrender to this role by saying “yes”, and giving-in to keep this relationship afloat.

 You might find yourself super controlling in situations that can cause you to feel anxious or out of control.
-Since you are on this emotional roller coaster, with unpredictable ups and downs that is usually not within your control, you find validation and self-approval in having power and authority in certain aspects of your life whether it be at work or even just things around the house.
+Since you are on this emotional roller coaster, with unpredictable ups and downs, you find validation and self-approval in having power and authority in certain aspects of your life whether it be at work or even just things around the house.

 You might find yourself taking responsibility for your partner’s behavior and being hard on yourself for not doing more to control the situation.
 You might even find yourself making excuses for the things they are doing wrong or not doing at all and putting all the blame on yourself.